StrikerX3/virt86/README.md

 [KVM](https://www.linux-kvm.org/page/Main_Page) and
 [Hypervisor.Framework](https://developer.apple.com/documentation/hypervisor)<sup>1</sup>, exposing a simple and universal C++ API to consumers while abstracting away the specifics of each platform.
 It does not provide a hypervisor by itself; instead, it interacts with existing virtualization platforms.

+See more details about supported platforms and features [here](https://github.com/StrikerX3/virt86/wiki/Supported-Platforms).

 <sup>1</sup> *Mac OS X is currently unsupported.
 See issues [#1](https://github.com/StrikerX3/virt86/issues/1) and [#4](https://github.com/StrikerX3/virt86/issues/4).*

 ## Downloads